APIs & Integration Strategy

 How to prevent it?

-Use tools to prepare an inventory of component versions and dependencies (server-side and client-side).
-Monitor vulnerabilities in components from public sources such as NVD and use software for automatic analysis.
-In addition, it is important to deactivate the components that will not be used and apply updates and patches from official sources to prevent vulnerabilities that can be explored.
-Read more: National Vulnerability Database – NVD.
+Utilize API lifecycle management tools to create an inventory of component versions and dependencies, both server-side and client-side.
+Monitor component vulnerabilities from public sources like NVD and employ software for automated analysis.
+Additionally, deactivate unused components, and apply updates and patches from official sources to mitigate exploitable vulnerabilities.

-How to mitigate this risk with API Management
+How do we mitigate this risk with an API management platform?

 A10 – Insufficient Logging and Monitoring

-Improperly registering faults, lack of alerts and blocking allow the attacker to continue testing vulnerabilities until one is explorable.
+Improperly logging faults, a lack of alerts, and the absence of blocking mechanisms enable attackers to test vulnerabilities until an exploitable one is discovered persistently.

 How to prevent it?

-Use widely used formats as REST, GraphQL, and JSON and apply the security mechanisms to guarantee a secure communication, a strong authentication scheme and access control, in addition to the protections against all types of injections.
-Read more: Logging Cheat Sheet – OWASP.
+Utilize widely adopted formats such as REST, GraphQL, and JSON, and implement security mechanisms to ensure secure communication, a robust authentication scheme, access control, and protections against all types of injections.

-How to mitigate this risk with API Management
+How do we mitigate this risk with an API management platform?

-Enable call tracing and logging interceptor, which can be applied in the processing stages of the APIs, configuration of alerts, and customized dashboards.
+Enable call tracing and logging interceptors, applicable at various processing stages of the APIs.
+Configure alerts and implement customized API monitoring dashboards.

 Sensedia API Platform – Security for your APIs and Backend

-Sensedia’s Full Life Cycle API Management solution was classified as Visionary by Gartner and as a Strong Performer by Forrester and offers a series of mechanisms for protection and analysis of your APIs and your backend, offering tools for the optimization of resources and for development commitment, in addition to consulting for the secure construction of digital strategies and architectures based on microservices.
+Sensedia's API Management Platform has been recognized as Visionary by Gartner and a Strong Performer by Forrester.
+It provides a range of mechanisms for the protection and analysis of both APIs and backends, offering API lifecycle management tools for resource optimization and development commitment.
+Additionally, Sensedia offers consulting services for the secure construction of digital strategies and composable architectures based on microservices.

-Want to learn more about how to protect your APIs and your backend?
+Interested in learning more about how to safeguard your APIs and backend?